-These shiny Fudgy Gold Stars are a great motivational treat for anyone!
-Personalize these simple snacks with any words you’d like and inspire everyone you love!
+These shiny Chocolate Fudge Gold Stars are a great motivational treat for anyone!
+Personalize these simple snacks with any words you'd like and inspire everyone you love!

 The end of the school year is coming too fast.
 Ten months with our exchange student was not enough.
-Sadly, she flies back to Germany just days after her final exams.
-I’m not ready to let go.
+Sadly, she will fly back to Germany just days after her final exams.
+I'm not ready to let go.

 This is her first painting - ever!
 Talented, YES!
 Creative, ABSOLUTELY!